About

 Gallery Artists’ Exhibition, Bruno David Gallery, St. Louis, MO

-ADORE, San Fransisco, CA; Princeton University’s The Center for Gender and Sexuality Studies, Princeton University, Princeton, NJ, Washington University in St. Louis, Central Library
+AIR ReFreshed, A.I.R.
+Gallery Traveling Exhibition: Ground Floor Gallery, Nashville, TN, ADORE, San Fransisco, CA; Princeton University, The Center for Gender and Sexuality Studies, Princeton, NJ; Washington University, Central Library, St. Louis, MO

 Wish you were here, A.I.R.
 Gallery, Brooklyn, NY